Skip to main content

 Problem Statement

-Babylon's checkpointing is to empower Babylon with BTC-level security by perpetuating the Babylon ledger on BTC.
+Checkpointing aims to empower Babylon with BTC-level security by perpetuating the Babylon ledger on BTC.
 The checkpointing module needs to generate a succinct checkpoint that involves sufficient voting power for each epoch.
 For the above purpose, the Checkpointing module adopts the BLS signature scheme which aggregates multiple signatures into a single signature.
 With the help of BLS signatures, a checkpoint is fixed in size and can be converted into two BTC transactions in the OP_RETURN field with a limit of 80 bytes.
 Therefore, the checkpointing module needs to handle all the messages related to BLS signatures such as signing, verifying and accumulating BLS signatures.

 Design